Jimmy Goodfellow

 James Goodfellow (16 September 1943 – 22 April 2020) was an English professional footballer and manager.
 A midfielder, he scored 39 goals in 535 league and cup appearances in a 13-year career in the English Football League.

-He spent his youth with Newcastle United, but did not earn a professional contract.
-Instead he played amateur and semi-professional football with Consett, Crook Town, and Bishop Auckland; he won the FA Amateur Cup with Crook Town in 1964.
+He spent his youth with Newcastle United but did not earn a professional contract.
+Instead, he played amateur and semi-professional football with Consett, Crook Town, and Bishop Auckland; he won the FA Amateur Cup with Crook Town in 1964.
 He entered the Football League with Port Vale in 1966, before transferring to Workington in May 1969.
-He moved on to Rotherham United in January 1974 for a £3,000 fee, and helped the "Millers" to win promotion out of the Fourth Division in 1974–75.
+He moved on to Rotherham United in January 1974 for a £3,000 fee.
+He helped the "Millers" to win promotion out of the Fourth Division in 1974–75.
 He ended his playing career after spending the 1978–79 season with Stockport County.
 He then took up coaching with Newport County, Cardiff City, Plymouth Argyle, and Sunderland.
-He served as Cardiff's manager for six months in 1984, and later worked behind the scenes at the club until his retirement in May 2008.
+He served as Cardiff's manager for six months in 1984 and later worked behind the scenes at the club until his retirement in May 2008.

 Playing career

 Early career

-Goodfellow signed for Newcastle United, despite being a Sunderland fan, but was released by the club at the age of 17 without making a first team appearance.
-He moved into non-league football, signing for Consett, before moving to Northern League side Crook Town in March 1962.
+Goodfellow signed for Newcastle United, despite being a Sunderland fan, but was released by the club at the age of 17 without making a first-team appearance.
+He moved into non-League football, signing for Consett, before moving to Northern League side Crook Town in March 1962.
 In 1964, he scored Crook Town's first goal at Wembley when he scored against Enfield in the Amateur Cup final victory; the headed goal was credited to Matt Lumsdon in some newspaper reports.
 Goodfellow became unhappy with the way the team was selected at Crook Town, being chosen by a committee rather than the club's manager, and agreed to join Bishop Auckland when manager Lawrie McMenemy asked him to do so.
 During his time as a semi-professional and amateur player he worked at the Vickers naval yard on the River Tyne.

 Port Vale

-Goodfellow got the call to move into league football at the age of 23, when he was signed to Jackie Mudie's Port Vale.
+Goodfellow got the call to move into league football at the age of 23 when he was signed to Jackie Mudie's Port Vale.
 He scored his first goal in the Fourth Division on 1 October 1966, in a 2–2 draw with Barrow at Holker Street.
 He went on to finish the 1966–67 campaign with seven goals in 28 appearances.
 Stanley Matthews then took charge at Vale Park, with disastrous consequences; Goodfellow scored twice in 31 games in 1967–68, as the club slipped to 18th place.
-New boss Gordon Lee then revitalised the club, though after two goals in 36 games in 1968–69, Goodfellow joined Workington on a free transfer in May 1969.
+New boss Gordon Lee then revitalised the club.
+However, after two goals in 36 games in 1968–69, Goodfellow joined Workington on a free transfer in May 1969.